mar10/wsgidav/docs/source/development.rst

       Since version 3.x source formatting rules are delegated to the `Black library <https://black.readthedocs.io/en/stable/>`_.

-      Failing tests or not follwing PEP 8 will break builds on `travis <https://app.travis-ci.com/github/mar10/wsgidav>`_ and therefore be
+      Failing tests or not following PEP 8 will break builds on `travis <https://app.travis-ci.com/github/mar10/wsgidav>`_ and therefore be
       automatically rejected: